The Apache attack helicopter was previously manufactured by McDonnell Douglas, which merged into Boeing in 1997.

 AH-64A/D Apache upgrades

 The first of the upgraded block II Apaches was delivered to the US Army in February 2003.
-Block II included upgrades to the digital communications systems of 96 A-model Apaches to improve communications within the "tactical internet".
+Block II included upgrades to the digital communications systems of 96 A-model Apaches to improve communications within the ‘tactical internet’.
 In October 2007, Boeing delivered the first extended block II to the US Army.

 In July 2005, the US Army awarded Boeing a development contract for block III improvements, which entered service in 2011.
-In December 2009, the maiden flight test of AH-64D Apache with block III structures were completed.
+In December 2009, the maiden flight test of AH-64D Apache with block III structures was completed.

 The block III system development and demonstration (SDD) contract was awarded to Boeing in July 2006.
 First flight of the Apache Block III was in July 2008.

 WAH-64 Longbow Apache

 A consortium of GKN Westland (now AgustaWestland), Boeing, Lockheed Martin, Northrop Grumman and Shorts bid a version of the Longbow Apache for the UK Army attack helicopter

-The Apache can be equipped with air-to-air missiles (Stinger, AIM-9 Sidewinder, Mistral and Sidearm) and the advanced precision kill weapon system (APKWS), formerly known as Hydra, family of guided and unguided 70mm rockets.
-Plans to arm the Apache with the advanced precision kill weapon system (APKWS) II, a laser-guided version of the Hydra were shelved in the FY2008 budget.
+The Apache attack helicopter can be equipped with air-to-air missiles (Stinger, AIM-9 Sidewinder, Mistral and Sidearm) and the advanced precision kill weapon system (APKWS), formerly known as Hydra, family of guided and unguided 70mm rockets.
+Plans to arm the Apache with the advanced precision kill weapon system (APKWS) II, a laser-guided version of the Hydra, were shelved in the FY2008 budget.
 The US Army awarded BAE Systems a development contract for the APKWS II in April 2006.